 Planning a Visit: What to Know Before You Go

-The seat count at Miyazaki is small — the room holds only a handful of stools.
+The seat count at Miyazaki is small, with only a handful of stools.
 In practical terms, that means turning up without a reservation and expecting a table is rarely a realistic option, particularly on weekend evenings.
-The approach here mirrors that of other high-demand small restaurants in Ireland: plan ahead, secure a booking, and treat the reservation as the commitment it is.
+The approach here mirrors that of other small restaurants in Ireland: plan ahead and secure a booking.

 Miyazaki sits on Evergreen Street in Ballyphehane, south of the city centre.
 It is reachable on foot from the city centre in around fifteen to twenty minutes, or by a short cab ride.
 The neighbourhood itself is residential and quiet; there is no parking theatre or grand arrival experience.
 You walk in from the street and you're at the counter.
 Dress code is informal.
 The atmosphere, as the kitchen's output suggests, is engaged rather than ceremonious.

-Pricing information is not currently listed through EP Club's database, but the format and ambition of the cooking place Miyazaki in the mid-to-upper tier of Cork's independent restaurant market, comparable in positioning to Goldie or da Mirco rather than the fine-dining price points of a multi-course tasting menu.
+At about $20 per person, Miyazaki sits in the accessible end of Cork's independent restaurant market, comparable in positioning to Goldie or da Mirco rather than the fine-dining price points of a multi-course tasting menu.
 Go with curiosity and a willingness to order things you haven't ordered before.
 That is, functionally, the entire brief.

 Cost Snapshot